Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability

-$(2)$ In order to conclude $(2)$, let us first prove the local existence of solution $f$.
-We consider the first order system \eqref{e:upbd1}--\eqref{e:upbd2} for $(y,q_0)$ and use Theorem \ref{t:exunqthm} (Existences and uniqueness of ODEs), there is a small time interval $[t_0,t_1)$, such that, for $t\in [t_0,t_1)$ ($t_0<t_1<t_\star$), there is a unique $C^1$ solution $(y,q_0)$ and so we have a local solution $f$ in $[t_0,t_1)$.
-By Proposition \ref{t:bksl}, the maximal existence interval $[t_0,t_m)$ of $f$ can be extended to a time $t_m \geq t_\star$.
-Thus $f\in C^2([t_0,t_m))$ is a solution of \eqref{e:feq0}--\eqref{e:feq1}.
+$(2)$ To prove $(2)$, we first establish the local existence of the solution $f$.
+We consider the first-order system \eqref{e:upbd1}--\eqref{e:upbd2} for $(y,q_0)$ and use Theorem \ref{t:exunqthm} (Existences and Uniqueness of ODEs), there is a small time interval $[t_0,t_1)$, such that, for $t\in [t_0,t_1)$ ($t_0<t_1<t_\star$), there is a unique $C^1$ solution $(y,q_0)$.
+Thus, we have a local solution $f$ in $[t_0,t_1)$.
+By Proposition \ref{t:bksl}, the maximal existence interval $[t_0,t_m)$ for $f$ can be extended to a time $t_m \geq t_\star$.
+Hence, $f\in C^2([t_0,t_m))$ is a solution of \eqref{e:feq0}--\eqref{e:feq1}.